LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Efficient algorithms for choosing a canonical high label

 \Pauli{\textnormal{\textsc{Pauli}}} \begin{lemma} Let $\ket{\phi}$ and $\ket{\psi}$ be quantum states on the same number of qubits.
 Let $\pi$ be a Pauli isomorphism mapping $\ket{\phi}$ to $\ket{\psi}$.
 Then the set of Pauli isomorphisms mapping $\ket{\phi}$ to $\ket{\psi}$ is $\Iso(\ket{v},\ket{w})=\pi \cdot \Aut(\ket{\phi})$.
 That is, the set of isomorphisms $\ket{\phi} \rightarrow \ket{\psi}$ is a coset of the stabilizer subgroup of $\ket{\phi}$. \end{lemma} \begin{proof} If $P\in \Aut(\ket{\phi})$, then $\pi \cdot P$ is an isomorphism since $\pi \cdot P \ket{\phi} = \pi \ket{\phi} = \ket{\psi}$.
 Conversely, if $\sigma$ is a Pauli isomorphism which maps $\ket{\phi}$ to $\ket{\psi}$, then $ \pi^{-1} \sigma \in \Aut(\ket{\phi})$ because $\pi^{-1} \sigma \ket{\phi} = \pi^{-1} \ket{\psi} = \ket{\phi}$.
 Therefore $\sigma=\pi(\pi^{-1}\sigma)\in \pi \cdot \Aut(\ket{\phi})$. \end{proof} With \autoref{lemma:isomorphism-set-characterization} we can rewrite eq.~\eqref{eq:aut-a} as

 where $\pi$ denotes a single isomorphism $y^* \highlim\ket{v_1} \rightarrow \ket{v_0}$.

 Given generating sets for $\Aut(v_0)$ and $\Aut(v_1)$, evaluating eq.~\eqref{eq:aut-simplified} requires us to:

-\begin{itemize} \itemsep{1em} \item \textbf{Compute $\Aut(A\ket{w})$ from $\Aut(w)$ (as generating sets) for Pauli LIM $A$ and node $w$.} It is straightforward to check that $\{A g A^{\dagger} \mid g \in G\}$, with $\langle G \rangle = \Aut(w)$, is a generating set for $\Aut(A\ket{w})$. \item \textbf{Find a single isomorphism between two edges, pointing to reduced nodes.} In a reduced \limdd, edges represent isomorphic states if and only if they point to the same nodes.
-This results in a straightforward algorithm, see \autoref{alg:getsingleisomorphism}. \item \textbf{Find the intersection of two stabilizer subgroups, represented as generating sets $G_0$ and $G_1$ (\autoref{alg:intersectstabilizergroups}).} First, it is straightforward to show that the intersection of two stabilizer subgroups is again a stabilizer subgroup (it is never empty since $\id$ is a stabilizer of all states). \autoref{alg:intersectstabilizergroups} will find a generating set $G_U$ for the conjugated intersection of $\langle UG_0 U^{\dagger} \rangle \cap \langle U G_1 U^{\dagger} \rangle$ for a suitably chosen $U$, followed by returning $U^{\dagger} G_U U$ as a generating set for the target intersection $\langle G_0 \rangle \cap \langle G_1 \rangle$.
-As unitary $U$, we choose an $n$-qubit unitary $U$ which maps $G_0$ to the generating set
+\begin{itemize} \itemsep{1em} \item \textbf{Compute $\Aut(A\ket{w})$ from $\Aut(w)$ (as generating sets) for Pauli LIM $A$ and node $w$.} It is straightforward to check that $\set{A g A^{\dagger} \mid g \in G}$, with $\langle G \rangle = \Aut(w)$, is a generating set for $\Aut(A\ket{w})$. \item \textbf{Find a single isomorphism between two edges, pointing to reduced nodes.} In a reduced \limdd, edges represent isomorphic states if and only if they point to the same nodes.
+This results in a straightforward algorithm, see \autoref{alg:getsingleisomorphism}. \item \textbf{Find the intersection of two stabilizer subgroups, represented as generating sets $G_0$ and $G_1$ (\textsc{IntersectStabilizerGroups}, \autoref{alg:intersectstabilizergroups}).} First, it is straightforward to show that the intersection of two stabilizer subgroups is again a stabilizer subgroup (namely, it is abelian and does not contain $-\mathbb I$.
+It is never empty since $\id$ is a stabilizer of all states). \footnote{To be clear, here we consider the stabilizers including their phase, i.e., we are not considering the groups modulo phase.
+Indeed, computing the intersection of two groups modulo phase is relatively easy, as shown in \autoref{app:prelims-linear-algebra}.} The algorithm proceeds in two steps: first, we compute the intersection of $G_0$ and $G_1$ modulo phase; second, we ``correct for'' the fact that the phases play a role.